Choosing the Perfect Wood for Pork

-OK.
-Just kidding… I realize asking that is a lot like asking the question “What is the best color?”
+OK, just kidding… (mostly).
+I realize asking “what is the perfect wood for smoking pork?” is a lot like asking the question “what is the absolute best color in the world?”*

-Most expert pit-masters and grill-masters that have smoked cuts of pork have a favorite wood for smoking it, and if pressed they will tell you to “try it yourself” and “pick your favorite”… but they wont always tell you the “magic pit boy secrets” to making the best pork ribs they have ever made?
-Yeah, that’s not a real helpful answer.
-So instead of repeating others, I will (humbly) give you my take on the subject.
+Most expert pit-masters and grill-masters that have smoked cuts of pork for any length of time have a favorite wood, and if pressed they will tell you to “try it yourself” and “just pick your favorite”… but they won’t always tell you their “magic pit master smoker secrets” to making the best pork ribs that they, themselves have ever made.

 “I’ve never met a dead pig i didn’t like.” – Admiral BigGun

 Apple wood is very mild with a subtle fruity flavor and slightly sweet.
 Actually you can’t really go wrong with apple no matter what cut of pork you are using.
-Great with pork loin and I absolutely love it with pork ribs!
+Apple is delicious with pork loin and I absolutely love it with pork ribs!

 Pecan wood is a great with most types of dead piggy.
-I love the mild, subtle flavor and often pair it with a citrus wood to enhance a ham or pork ribs…. and don’t even get me started on pork chops.
+I love the mild, subtle flavor and often pair it with a citrus wood (like orange or cherry) to enhance a ham or pork ribs…. and don’t even get me started on pork chops.
 YUM!
 It is also fantastic way to add a hint of smoke to bacon (or anything wrapped with bacon).
-Pecan is the perfect response when preparing for someone who doesn’t like strong woods like Hickory.
+Pecan is the perfect response when preparing for someone who doesn’t like strong woods like Hickory or Oak.

 3) SUGAR MAPLE

-This is one great wood to use for pork.
+Sugar Maple is one great wood to use for pork.
 A little bit harder to find but it has a great sweet subtle flavor that compliments pork like no other wood does.
-I find it great for baby back ribs or pork butt!
+Way more mild than most woods… I find it great for baby back ribs or pork butt!

 Peach wood has different citrus hint to it.
 A little more floral and less acidic than other fruity woods like apple, cherry or orange.
+It is light and very enjoyable on most port.
 My favorite cut of pig to mix with peach would have to be ham.